 Wisely mixing her two albums and wisely bringing a full band (she toured solo in 2015), Gwenno returned to The Brudenell, drawing a motley crew of fans.
 From the curious to the broadsheet review readers to the electronica fans (gently grooving) to the raptly attentive to the ageing raver contingent wildly shaking their bones off to one side, it was an interesting mix.

-Gwenno Saunders is a gentle and personable guide to the Welsh and Cornish languages, telling us the themes of the songs, the thinking behind the albums and teaching us her Eus Keus (Got Cheese?) song in Cornish, a wry smile on her face, much like the one from 2015, when she told us a song was about town planning in Swansea.
+Gwenno Saunders is a gentle and personable guide to the Welsh and Cornish languages, telling us the themes of the songs, the thinking behind the albums and teaching us her Eus Keus (Got Cheese?) song in Cornish, with a wry smile on her face—much like the one from 2015—when she told us a song was about town planning in Swansea.
 Up in Leeds, she could have been telling us anything, and we understood as much as we would at a Damo Suzuki gig.
 She goes on to lament the spirit that drove the route to Brexit.